MicrosoftDocs/learn/learn-pr/student-evangelism/develop-secure-iot-solutions-azure-sphere-iot-central/includes/9-how-set-virtual-thermostat-iot-device-twins.md

 Azure IoT Central uses properties to represent point-in-time values.
 IoT Central can use properties to set state on a device, for example, set the desired room temperature.
 A device can also use properties to report its current state, for example, report the operating mode of an HVAC (Heating, Ventilation, and Air Conditioning) unit, is it currently heating, cooling, or turned off.

-IoT Central is an Azure IoT Hub application and it sets device properties using IoT Hub device twins.
+IoT Central is built on Azure IoT Hub and it sets device properties using IoT Hub device twins.
 Device twins are JSON documents that Azure IoT Hub keeps in the cloud for all devices and is used for storing device information, including metadata, configurations, and conditions.
 IoT Hub device twins are often used for long-running commands intended to put the device into a certain state and return it to that state after a device restart.
 For example, setting the desired room temperature.

 Properties can be used in the following ways: